influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/geo/_index.md

 title: Flux Geo package
 list_title: Geo package
 description: >
-  The Flux Geo package provides tools for working with geo-temporal data and performing geographic location filtering and grouping.
+  The Flux Geo package provides tools for working with geo-temporal data, such as filtering and grouping by geographic location.
   Import the `experimental/geo` package.
 menu:
   v2_0_ref: